-This post provides an extended list of other, recent posts of current interest.
+This post provides an extended list of the top-featured monthly posts.
 These other posts are sorted by date, with the most recent in the list being first.
-They can be a mix of different categories (e.g., events, field trips, book reviews, or articles written by professional nature journalists, local authors, or chapter members).
+They can be a mix of different categories (e.g., events, field trips, or articles written by professional nature journalists, local authors, or chapter members).

 Other Recent Featured Posts